andre-ye/uni/docs/chid/chid-395/readings.md

   - Is this materialist?
 Or is this idealist?
   - Is this training for the acceptance of given myth?
 - Hyperserial format
-- IMaginary worlds always already prompt convergence culture: stories spill from one media window to another.
+- Imaginary worlds always already prompt convergence culture: stories spill from one media window to another.
 - What makes a film into a cult artifact?
 Eco: completely furnished, encyclopedia.
 - The reader must engage with the world differently
 - The world may be experienced differently than the narratives set within them.